 - sell cosmetics

-- keep make-up brushes clean
+- keep make-up brushes and tools clean

 - give make-up lessons.